 Is the Coleman Montana Tent Waterproof?

-Instead of a hydrostatic head rating test, Coleman put their tents through in-house testing of simulated rainstorms with winds of up to 35mph.
+Instead of a hydrostatic head rating test, Coleman put their camping tents through in-house testing of simulated rainstorms with winds of up to 35mph.

-This makes it hard to compare the Coleman range of tents with other brands, and makes it difficult for us to say whether it will definitely keep you, your tent and your gear dry or not.
+This makes it hard to compare the Coleman range of camping tents with other brands, and makes it difficult for us to say whether it will definitely keep you, your tent and your gear dry or not.

 While it’s still possible for the rain to beat down on the tent door, the awning reduces the likelihood.

 The awning also provides an excellent place to pin a tarp to.
-Rather than covering the door and trapping yourselves in, the tarp would hang over the door, and you could lift it if you needed to exit the tent.
+Rather than covering the door and trapping yourselves in, the tarp would hang over the door, and you could lift it if you needed to exit the camping tent.

 The extended door awning really improves the wet weather performance of this tent.
 It might still be an issue in harsh weather conditions, but the canopy provides some coverage and protection in light wind and rain.